earthly/website/blog/_posts/2022-06-07-yaml-validate-and-lint-cue-lang.md

 And get errors like this:

 ```
-lad.bio: invalid value " Founder of Earthly.
+Vlad.bio: invalid value " Founder of Earthly.
 Founder of ShiftLeft.
 Ex Google.
 Ex VMware.
 Co-author RabbitMQ Erlang Client." (does not satisfy strings.MaxRunes(250)):
 ```

-The CueLang standard library has [many other](https://pkg.go.dev/cuelang.org/go@v0.4.3/pkg) functions for constraining YAML Types in fact any function that returns a bool can be used for this purpose.
-In this way constraints in CueLang are much like [Refinement Types](https://en.wikipedia.org/wiki/Refinement_type) .
+The CueLang standard library has [many other](https://pkg.go.dev/cuelang.org/go@v0.4.3/pkg) functions for constraining types.
+I beleive that any function that returns a bool can be used for this purpose and you can write your own functions in Golang.
+In this way constraints in CueLang are like [Refinement Types](https://en.wikipedia.org/wiki/Refinement_type).

-I could use them to continue validating my types – Links could be parsed with a regex to ensure they are of proper format; `avatar` could be checked to make sure it ends in `.png` – however, I think for this simple author list this is enough validation.
+The invariants you can enforce in this way are limitless.
+I could parse the links to ensure they are valide links.
+I could validate `avatar` ended in `.png` and so on.
+However, I think for this simple author list this is enough validation.

-## What I learned
+## What I Learned

 constraints and stuff

 ## Packages and Imports

-The author.yaml file I've been using as an example came with [our blog theme](https://github.com/mmistakes/minimal-mistakes/blob/master/test/_data/authors.yml) and I think it's pretty easy to understand what each field is for.
+The `author.yaml` file I've been using as an example came with [our blog theme](https://github.com/mmistakes/minimal-mistakes/blob/master/test/_data/authors.yml) and it's pretty simple to understand what each field is for.
 But we could do better than this right?
-If instead of using YAML for config the theme used CueLang, they could have shipped it with the author type we specified above and the configuration would be typed and validated.
+If instead of using YAML for config the theme used CueLang directly, then they could have shipped it with the author type we specified above and the configuration would be typed and validated.

 That might work something like this.
 The minimal mistakes theme could put this cue file up on github: